-You can now configure Media Server to connect to the database (see Configure Media Server, below).
+You can now configure Media Server to connect to the database (see Configure Media Server, on the next page).

 To configure Media Server to use an external database

 - 1. Stop Media Server, if it is running. - 2.
 Open the Media Server configuration file (mediaserver.cfg) with a text editor. - 3.
 Find the [Database] section of the configuration file.
 Create this section if it does not exist. - 4.
 Set the following parameters: